janschejbal/raceread/writeups/microsoft_azure_cli.md

 * **2022-03-02** MSRC sends me a survey request.
 * **2022-03-02** Write-up published.
 * **2022-03-14** I discover the 2022-01-30 commit and 2022-02-15 release.
 However, a new install of the CLI still installs the old version of msal-extensions (likely because [azure-cli-core/setup.py limits the version](https://github.com/Azure/azure-cli/blob/88846cd205257cd05fd4f2f3a0b28b72511de6f7/src/azure-cli-core/setup.py#L54)).
+* **2022-07-15** I verify that this is fixed, even using an old copy of `az` that was likely installed on May 3.
+I believe this may have been fixed in 2.36.0, released 2022-04-26.